Spotify shares jump in record-setting direct listing

 Some market-watchers cautioned investors not to read too much into the first day of trading, given the mixed performance of recent tech IPOs and an increasingly competitive music streaming landscape.

 The direct listing by the Stockholm-founded company was the largest on record.
-Spotify now has a higher market value than Snapchat owner Snap Inc (SNAP.N), which went public last year.
-Facebook Inc (FB.O) and Alibaba Group Holding Ltd (BABA.N) remain the largest tech stock listings in recent years.
+Spotify now has a higher market value than Snapchat owner Snap Inc, which went public last year.
+Facebook Inc and Alibaba Group Holding Ltd remain the largest tech stock listings in recent years.

 “Investors are right to have some reservations.
 Spotify is from the costs of licensing content,” said Michael Carvin, chief executive of personal finance technology firm SmartAsset.
 “Even though Spotify’s scale is about twice that of Apple Music, Apple has a huge ecosystem of products to market to.”